 This option provides students the opportunity to develop their creative abilities in planning and problem-solving on a professional, client-based topic not otherwise provided by a Capstone Studio.
 Students undertaking professional projects normally work with one faculty member and one community partner, who together serve as the advisory committee supervising the project.

 A proposal for a professional project must be approved by the Curriculum Committee.
-For more information, refer to the document titled Policies on the Professional Project and Thesis under resources below.
+For more information, refer to the document Policies on the Professional Project and Thesis.